Mango Sticky Rice – Greetings from Thailand

 If we can’t really travel, then we just have to bring the culinary highlights home!
 Mango Sticky Rice is one of my favorite warm desserts that originally comes from Thailand and is called “Khao Neow Mamuang” there.
 I love Southeast Asia and today I want to share my personal Mango Sticky Rice recipe with you!

 Usually, you use so-called sticky rice (Thai “khao niao”) for mango sticky rice.
 Because sticky rice is particularly “sticky” after cooking or steaming, it is particularly suitable.
 However, especially in the white form, it is heavily processed and therefore poor in nutrients.
 That’s why I use black rice, which is naturally slightly sweet and full of nutrients.
-I’ll tell you more about black rice – which actually isn’t really black – soon on my blog.
+Read more about the difference between black and white rice *here*.
 Have fun cooking!

 - strainer/ sieve